Column: Sports to deliver at a time they’re needed the most | Times Leader

 Baseball is back, and for now that means hope really does spring eternal.

 Tim Dahlberg is a national sports columnist for The Associated Press.
-Write to him at [email protected] or http://twitter.com/timdahlberg
+Write to him at tdahlbergap.org or http://twitter.com/timdahlberg.